a-elfateh/GCP/docs/1- Networking/Private Google Access.md

 3- Let's create a bucket to test the connection from the vm we just created to that bucket. **Please make sure that your bucket name is unique**
 ```
-gcloud storage buckets create gs://unique-bucket-name
+gsutil mb gs://unique-bucket-name
 ```

-4- Will ssh into the machine we just created using the ```--tunnel-through-iap``` option; because the vm has no external IP address
+4- Will ssh into the machine we just created utilizing the tunnel-through-iap API, where VM's that have no external IP address can be ssh'ed into.
 ```
 gcloud compute ssh privatenet-vm --zone us-east1-d --tunnel-through-iap
 ```

-5- Test the connectivity to the bucket you just create
+5- Test the connectivity to the bucket you just created
 ```
 gcloud storage ls
 ```